Our Services

 Published on: 3/18/2026

-The best nootropics for seniors include omega-3s, creatine, B vitamins if deficient, citicoline, lion’s mane, and bacopa, with magnesium L-threonate as a possible add-on, and they work best when paired with exercise, quality sleep, and a Mediterranean-style diet.
+The best nootropics for seniors are omega-3s, creatine, B vitamins (if deficient), citicoline, lion's mane, and bacopa, with magnesium L-threonate as an optional add-on.
+These work best when combined with regular exercise, quality sleep, and a Mediterranean-style diet.

-A simple protocol starts with omega-3s, vitamin D and B12 if low, plus creatine, then add 1 or 2 options such as citicoline or lion’s mane and reassess at 8 to 12 weeks, but review medications and red flags with your doctor due to interaction and safety risks; see dosing, how to stack these, who should avoid what, and when to seek care below.
+A simple starter protocol: begin with omega-3s, vitamin D and B12 (if low), and creatine, then add 1–2 options like citicoline or lion's mane and reassess at 8–12 weeks.
+Always review medications and red flags with your doctor due to potential interactions and safety risks.
+Below, you'll find dosing guidance, stacking tips, who should avoid what, and when to seek medical care.

 This has led to growing interest in nootropics for memory and brain health over 60 — supplements and compounds that may support focus, memory, and overall cognitive performance.